HeiningaVE/HeiningaVE.github.io/CV.md

 ## Academic activities

 * Co-founder the Open Science Community Groningen
-* Coordinator of a national crowdsourcing project "Every Child Is Different"
 * Organizer of interdiscplinary events with a focus on Deficits, Distress, and Disorders
 * Organizer of "Weekend van de Wetenschap" Groningen, "Weekend van de Wetenschap" is a popular, large-scale national event that is intended to introduce people to science and attract a large audience.